 - Due to the temporary closure of Lake Tahoe Basin National Forest lands, the Granite Chief and Shirley Canyon trails based in Squaw Valley are currently closed.
 There are no other impacts to summer and fall operations at Squaw Valley.
-Visit squawalpine.com for updated hours of operations and click HERE to see an updated hiking map.
+Visit squawalpine.com for updated hours of operations.

 - Tahoe Via Ferrata tours with Alpenglow Expeditions, located in The Village at Squaw Valley.

 - Golfing at The Resort at Squaw Creek